sensu/sensu-go/README.md

 See the [installation documentation](https://docs.sensu.io/sensu-go/latest/installation/install-sensu/) to get started.

+**NOTE**: Starting with Sensu Go version 6.0, for instances built from source, the web UI is now a [standalone product](https://github.com/sensu/web) — it is no longer included with the Sensu backend.
+To build the web UI from source, use the [installation instructions](https://github.com/sensu/web/blob/master/INSTALL.md) in the Sensu Go Web repository.

 ### Building from source

 The various components of Sensu Go can be manually built from this repository.